 • Completed VL-1 form

-• The original North Carolina title properly assigned and notarized with the seller’s name (if purchasing an out of state boat, ensure that the original out of state title is filled out appropriately)
+• The original North Carolina title properly assigned and notarized with the seller’s name (if purchasing an out-of-state boat, ensure that the original out-of-state title is filled out appropriately)

 • The appropriate fee